 Students arriving at school after 8A for any reason must check in at the dean’s office before going to class.
 A late arrival will be excused if the parent or guardian has sent a written note or email with a legitimate reason for the late arrival.
 If no excuse if received within 48 hours, a detention will be assigned.
 If a student must leave school before 7:55A the day of the early dismissal, accompanied by a note from the parent or guardian, to obtain an early dismissal slip.
 A student who becomes ill and feels the need to go home during the day must report to the dean's office and call a parent from there.
 Students must check in and out through the dean's office even when they will not miss a class during the absence.

 Attendance: Excusing and Exempting Absences

-If a student is absent from school due to illness or emergency, the parent or guardian must call the attendance secretary at 801-517-2142 or email Ms. Tina Edwards, firstname.lastname@example.org by 9A on the day of the absence.
+If a student is absent from school due to illness or emergency, the parent or guardian must call the attendance secretary at 801-517-2142 or email Ms. Rachel James, firstname.lastname@example.org by 9A on the day of the absence.
 It is necessary to follow up with a note within 48 hours of the absence.
 The note must contain the date, the student's full name, an explanation of the absence, dates and times of the absence, parent name, contact information, and a signature.

 If the absence was medically necessary and the student wishes the absence to be exempt from the excessive absence rule, the student should bring the physician’s authorization to the dean's office within 48 hours of his/her return to school.
 After 48 hours all absences will be considered unexcused.
 Families should plan travel and other activities for school holidays.
 In the event of an emergency when travel is necessary during school time, the student should obtain a planned absence form from the dean's office and complete it at least one week before the absence.
 Absences may affect a student’s grade, including any grades given for participation.
 More than six absences in any class for the quarter will result in failure for that class.